-User safety and security are the keywords for Car parks.
-Location alone will not attract users to a car park, particularly indoor car parks, where there is an element of entering the unknown.
-If a user perceives a threat to their personal or vehicle safety they are unlikely to consider leaving their vehicle..
-Car park operators mustsatisfy a user’s perceived safety expectations and comply with safety requirements to facilitate the movement of both pedestrian and vehicles.
+User safety and security are the keywords for car parks.
+Location alone will not attract and retain users to a car park, particularly indoor car parks, where there is an element of entering the unknown.
+If a user perceives a threat to their personal or vehicle safety, they are unlikely to consider leaving their vehicle there.
+Car park operators must satisfy a user’s perceived safety expectations and comply with safety requirements to facilitate the movement of both pedestrians and vehicles.

-Indoor car parks often operate for long periods throughout the day and night with limited natural daylight, resulting in high operating and energy costs.
-The usage patterns of a car park could also vary greatly, from peak times of arrival and departure for work or leisure activities to much quieter periods where it would be a phenomenal waste of energy, increased cost and environmental impact, if services were to run constantly.
+Usage patterns of a car park can also vary greatly, from peak times of arrival/departure for work or leisure activities to much quieter periods where it would be a phenomenal waste of energy, increased cost and environmental impact, if services were to run constantly.

-Lighting plays a huge role in creating the desired ambience in a car park.
+Lighting plays a huge role in creating the desired ambience and feelings of security in a car park.
 Once inside and safely parked, it is important for users to easily recognise emergency and way finding information.

-Questions to consider when choosing the right luminaire for indoor car parks include:
+Questions to consider when choosing your luminaire for an indoor:

 - Will the luminaire provide enough light on the various surfaces and structure of the car park to eliminate shadows and a gloomy environment?